kata-containers/agent/TRACING.md

    - The image **must** include:
      - The `jaeger-client-socat-redirector.service` systemd service
        (see the [Guest to Host communication using VSOCK](#guest-to-host-communication-using-vsock) section).
+       This service should be placed at `/usr/lib/systemd/system/` of the rootfs.

      - The distribution-specific package including the `socat(1)` utility (normally the package is called `socat`).